School disruption, gender biases, costly tuition fees, mental health, new technologies — these are just some of the challenges students face today.

 Changing landscapes, steady ecosystems

 Now more than ever, it’s time to recognize the importance of education resilience in our rapidly changing world.
-By nurturing resilient learners, supporting educators, and building resilient education systems together, we can create an environment where all students can turn setbacks into comebacks.
+By nurturing resilient learners, supporting resilient educators, and building resilient education systems together, we can create an environment where all students can turn setbacks into comebacks.

 Join us this 9 December for the 2024 Yidan Prize Summit as we explore these themes further with leading experts in the field.
 Register now: https://yidanprize.org/events-and-news/events/2024-yidan-prize-summit